HeyMaslo/companion-server/README.md

 Maslo.ai trained some models directly

-* ferFace - a very basic model for classifying faces, using many of the available Fer datasets floating around: https://github.com/microsoft/FERPlus etc
+* FerFace - a very basic model for classifying faces, using many of the available Fer datasets floating around: https://github.com/microsoft/FERPlus etc
-* photoManipulation - a very basic image classification dataset to classify photos manipulated by instagram, snapchat, photoshop etc.
+* OhotoManipulation - a very basic image classification dataset to classify photos manipulated by instagram, snapchat, photoshop etc.
 * Era of Photos - a large dataset of predicting what year/decade an image was created (using the qualities of the image without metadata)
 * Day or Night - simple classification of images from night or day.  could definitely ramp that up